yialan6/yialan6/README.md

-## Hi there!
+## Hello!
 I'm Alan, a second year CS student @ UC Irvine

 If you would like to get in touch, you can find me on [Linkdin](https://www.linkedin.com/in/alan-yi-14003b225/) or you can send me an [email](yi.alan10@gmail.com).